mitish13/react-practice/app_3/README.md

-## This is a PWA version of crud application that I built yesterday with the name of 'app_2'
+## This is a PWA version of crud application that I built previously with the name of 'app_2'